VanLyVu/analytic_dashboard_backend/README.md

 * Incase of Laravel, Tayler Otwell make a cool framework `laravel/octane` based on `Swoole` and `Loadrunner`, so I think we can use `Swoole` and `Loadrunner` to boot the booting time of Symfony framework.

 * I will write more Unit Test to cover the logic of application

+* Integrate with Github Action to run CI for project